GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 apigee-proxy-modern-https-lb-rule           34.160.201.100  TCP          apigee-proxy-modern-https-proxy
 ```

-Right click on the Cloud Logging in the GCP Console [link](https://console.cloud.google.com/logs/query) and open in a separate tab.
+Open [Cloud Logging](https://console.cloud.google.com/logs/query) in the GCP Console in a separate tab.

 Enter the query using the value from your configuration for "resource.labels.forwarding_rule_name".
 ```